Telehealth: What You Need to Know About a Virtual Doctor Visit

 , by Brittany Cordeiro, NCI-CONNECT Program Manager

-Neuro-oncology experts share what telehealth is, the benefits and limitations, how to prepare and what to expect during and after your visit.
+Neuro-oncology experts share what telehealth is, its benefits and limitations, and what to expect during and after a visit.

-The next doctor visits you schedule may be virtual or through telehealth.
-It enables your doctor to talk with you and exam you at home through video or telecommunications technologies.
+The next doctor visit you schedule may be virtual or through telehealth.
+It enables your doctor to talk with you and examine you at home through video or telecommunication technologies.
 Hospitals and medical offices across the nation are using telehealth more often so patients do not need to travel or make unnecessary trips outside their home.

 “Telehealth is a very important and useful tool to deliver virtual health.
-It enables doctor-patient interaction and enhances patient care, but does not completely replace face-to-face visits,” says Javier Gonzalez Alarcon, M.D., neuro-oncologist at NCI’s Center for Cancer Research Neuro-Oncology Branch.
+It enables doctor-patient interaction and enhances patient care, but does not completely replace face-to-face visits,” says Javier Gonzalez Alarcon, M.D., neuro-oncologist at the NCI Center for Cancer Research's Neuro-Oncology Branch.

-“Telehealth visits using video conferencing has emerged as an innovative and practical way to provide care to patients with brain and spine tumors,” says Nimish Mohile, M.D., neuro-oncologist at Wilmot Cancer Institute, University of Rochester.
+“Telehealth visits using video conferencing have emerged as an innovative and practical way to provide care to patients with brain and spine tumors,” says Nimish Mohile, M.D., neuro-oncologist at the University of Rochester's Wilmot Cancer Institute.

 Telehealth Benefits

-“We encourage people to get a second opinion so they can be educated and feel comfortable with their treatment options,” says Sara Hardy, M.D., neurologist and radiation oncologist at Wilmot Cancer Institute, University of Rochester.
+“We encourage people to get a second opinion so they can be educated and feel comfortable with their treatment options,” says Sara Hardy, M.D., neurologist and radiation oncologist at the Wilmot Cancer Institute.
 Additionally, patients with brain and spine tumors often have significant symptoms that impact their quality of life.
 “These can include changes in vision, hearing, and cognition, seizures, weakness, and sometimes depression or anxiety.
-Team members, including physicians, social workers and nutritionists, at tertiary care centers can work with them to help positively impact their symptoms and quality of life,” says Dr. Hardy.
+Team members—including physicians, social workers, and nutritionists—at tertiary care centers can work with them to help positively impact their symptoms and quality of life,” says Dr. Hardy.

 Telehealth Limitations